 States such as Missouri, Michigan, and Kansas have ruled that utilities may not build charging stations, citing concerns about the use of public money for a purpose which will not benefit all ratepayers.9

 California is seen by many as a world leader in EVs, but even the golden state banned utility deployment of EV chargers in 2011.
 The California Public Utilities Commission (CPUC) finally lifted the ban in 2015 as it realized that utilities are vital to helping California reach its ambitious target of 1 million all-electric vehicles by 2020.
 10

 Private companies naturally feel threatened by the prospect of being squeezed out of the market by regulated monopolies; however, many do believe that some utility involvement is necessary.
 Brett Hauser, CEO of EV charging company Greenlots, had this to say:

 “If we want to move electrified transportation to a broad base, we need to make sure that there’s equitable access to the infrastructure.
-If it’s left to competition alone, you’re going to see clustering of charging stations in certain places.
+If it’s left to a competition alone, you’re going to see the clustering of charging stations in certain places.
 We think utilities have to play a role.”11

 PG&E is one of the Californian companies leading utilities in the EV charging market.
 The company proposed an EV charger rollout under a full utility ownership model, but the final agreement reached with CPUC set a maximum utility ownership share of 35% for chargers installed in the program.12 This decision reflects the view that competition and consumer choice is vital to the quickly growing EV services market.